Dash cam video shows moments surrounding deadly shooting of a woman by a Blackwell officer

-BLACKWELL, Okla. – Dash camera video from a fatal shooting back in May now shows the moments leading up to, during, and after a woman was killed as she fled officers.
-The officer who did the shooting has been indicted for second degree murder.
+BLACKWELL, Okla. - Dash camera video from a fatal shooting back in May now shows the moments leading up to, during, and after a woman was killed as she fled officers.
+The officer who did the shooting has been indicted for second-degree murder.

 Lt.
 John Mitchell was indicted by a grand jury in November for the shooting death of Michael Ann Godsey.